gocd/www.go.cd/source/posts/2015-04-27-Feature-Branch-Support.html.markdown

 ---

-As always, Go questions can be asked on the [mailing list](https://groups.google.com/forum/#!forum/go-cd).
+As always, GoCD questions can be asked on the [mailing list](https://groups.google.com/forum/#!forum/go-cd).